neverfap-deluxe/nfd-api/content/email_seven_week_awareness_vol_1/eswa-vol1-day-5.md

 For example we will be studying for a few hours, and then we'll hit a point where we feel as if we simply cannot study anymore.
 Like, as if our mind has actually physically shut off on some level.

+Well, the real reason for this is because at some point you actually lost your capacity for conscious awareness

+So that's in part what this exercise is here to help you achieve, which is to remain aware by consciously identifying key points throughout the day.